Come join us at Pictona for one of our most popular events, a Pictona Scramble!

 The initial starting positions for the first scramble of the season will be determined by a staff member or participant who is knowledgeable about the participants skill level.
 If a participant is unknown, they will be contacted and asked to self-rate and will be placed at an appropriate starting position.

-Weekly Scrambles will include 5 games that are of 12 minutes in length, play to 11, win by 2. ne between games a 3 minutes break is allowed for hydration and court rotations.
-For the final round the Championship game on Court 24 will not have a time limit.
+Weekly Scrambles for the 3.0-3.5 skill level will include 5 games that are play to 11, win by 2.
+Between games a 3 minute break is allowed for hydration and court rotations.

 Court 9 will be designated as the low court and court 24 will be the top court where Kings and Queens will be crowned each week!